 If you were the kid in undergrad that would go out drinking Thursday, Friday and Saturday nights — and then hung out and watched your favorite NFL teams all-day Sunday — life is going to change dramatically.
 Tell your friends that while you may still want to engage in those activities with them next fall, you simply won’t have the time because you need to devote 110% of yourself to your legal studies.

-Personally, I love what Mike Patrone, a Law Preview Alum who finished in the top 2% of his class 1L class at at University of Florida, did to hammer this point home to his friends.
+Personally, I love what Mike Patrone, a Law Preview Alum who finished in the top 2% of his class 1L class at University of Florida (and transferred to Harvard Law School), did to hammer this point home to his friends.
 He sent his friends a link to the Supreme Court’s opinion in Sindell v.
 Abbott Laboratories (one of the harder Torts cases) and had them read it.
 Then, he explained that Sindell represents just one of about ten such cases he’d be reading each night.
 Friends were practically tripping over themselves to stay out of his way to give him all the grief-free study time he needed.

 If you need to sweeten the pot, perhaps explain that after you get that 2L Summer Associate position that pays $3800/week, you’ll promise to buy drinks for everyone during 2L and 3L year when you have more free time to go out.